-The Shed will celebrate 10 years in 2019 from the date of our first Annual General Meeting in December 2009.
-The PUG Shed started on the Kanangra Ferry at the Sydney Heritage Fleet in Rozelle Bay in 2008.
-The use of the Ferry was offered by Jon Simpson who was CEO of the Sydney Heritage Fleet.
-There was a small workshop on the upper deck where the Shed members helped in the restoration of the ferry window and doors.
-A small group of ten men attended the first AGM which was held in the cabin of the Boomerang Yacht.
-I would like to thank the men who drove forward the idea of the Shed.
-Some of these men are still attending the Shed.
+The Shed celebrated 10 years in 2019 from the date of our first Annual General Meeting in December 2009.
+The PUG Shed had begun to operate as a group by working on the Kanangra Ferry at the Sydney Heritage Fleet in Rozelle Bay in 2008.
+The use of the Ferry was offered by Jon Simpson who was then CEO of the Sydney Heritage Fleet.
+There was a small workshop on the upper deck where the Shed members helped with the restoration of the ferry’s windows and doors.
+A group of ten men attended the first AGM which was held in the cabin of the Boomerang Yacht.
+We give thanks to those men who drove forward the idea of the Shed some of whom are still members.

-- The Foundation members of the Shed who worked at the Kanangra Ferry in 2009 are Ross Brown, Phil Bryan, Tom Collins, David Daish, Peter Devoy, Ross Hindmarsh, John Kepski, Colin Knowles, George Kristen, Paul Limmer, Shu Mok, Bruce Napthali, David Porter, Paul Shea and Jon Simpson.
+- The Foundation members of the Shed who worked at the Kanangra Ferry in 2009 are Ross Brown, Phil Bryan, Tom Collins, David Daish, Peter Devoy, Ross Hindmarsh, John Kepski, Colin Knowles, George Kristen, Paul Limmer, Mok Shu, Bruce Napthali, David Porter, Paul Shea and Jon Simpson.

 - Men who joined the Shed during our renovation and first year at the Viaduct in 2014 were Harold Adolphe, Chris Brown, Chris Durman, Malcolm Garder and Geof Graham.

-In 2013 the PUG Mens Shed Incorporated joined the Australian Men’s Shed Association and has Level 1 Membership as the Shed complies with the AMSA Constitution and By-Laws and subscribes to the AMSA Group Insurance Scheme.
-Membership provides
+In 2013 the PUG Mens Shed Incorporated became part of the Australian Men’s Shed Association and has given Level 1 Membership for complying with the AMSA Constitution and By-Laws and subscribes to the AMSA Group Insurance Scheme.

-- Insurance to cover Public & Products Liability Wording, Voluntary Workers Personal Accident Wording, Industrial Special Risks Wording and Association Liability Wording – Available upon request by Men’s Shed committee member
+PUG Mens Shed AMSA Membership provides Access to a wide range of Policy and Procedure documents for the running of a Men’s Shed; Insurance to cover Public & Products Liability, Voluntary Workers Personal Accident Cover, Industrial Special Risks cover and Association Liability – Available upon request by Men’s Shed committee member